-Server-side methods – the most common way to defend is X-Frame-Options Server-side methods are proposed by software security testing experts as a more effective way to defend against clickjacking attacks.
+The most common way to defend is X-Frame-Options Server-side methods are proposed by software security testing experts as a more effective way to defend against clickjacking attacks.

 Mitigating Clickjacking with X-Frame-Options Response Header

-- DENY – Does not allow any domain to show this page within a frame
+Does not allow any domain to show this page within a frame

-- SAMEORIGIN – Allows the current web page to be shown in a frame on any other web page but only within the current domain.
+This allows the current web page to be shown in a frame on any other web page but only within the current domain.

-- ALLOW-FROM URI – Allows the current page to be shown in a frame, but only in a specified URI.
+This allows the current page to be shown in a frame, but only in a specified URI.

 Using the SAMEORIGIN Option to Defend Against Clickjacking Attack